kwame-mintah/azuredevops-selfhosted-agents-docker-compose/README.md

 2. Copy `.env.example` and create a new `.env` file and assign environment variable values,
 3. Build the agent docker image:

-   `docker build -t dockeragent:latest .`
+   `docker build -t azureagent:latest .`

 4. Start the agents / services: